Joint Image Compression and Denoising via Latent-Space Scalability: Experimental Results

 For this experiment we use the JICD model trained with variable $\sigma$.
 One advantage of this model is that, unlike some of the baselines, it does not require any additional input or noise information, besides the noisy image.
 On the other hand, FFDNet needs $\sigma$ to perform denoising.
 In the experiment, the $\sigma$ is estimated for each image by computing the standard deviation of the difference between the noisy test image and the corresponding clean image.

-The denoising rate-PSNR curves are illustrated in Fig.~\ref{fig:results_sigma_png}.
+The denoising rate-PSNR {and rate-SSIM} curves are illustrated in Fig.~\ref{fig:results_sigma_png} {and Fig.~\ref{fig:results_sigma_png_SSIM}, respectively}.
 Since the variance of the noise obtained from the practical noise simulator is not large, the PSNR range of the denoised images is close to that observed in the AWGN experiments with $\sigma=15$ and $\sigma=25$.
 The results indicate that JICD achieves better denoising performance compared to Cheng+FFDNet-clip across all four datasets.
 Moreover, at higher bitrates (1 bpp and above), JICD outperforms CBM3D applied to uncompressed noisy images.
-BD-rate results are summarized in the last row of Table~\ref{tbl:bd_rate}.
-It is seen in the table that JICD achieves $20$-$30\%$ gain over Cheng+FFDNer-clip across the four datasets.
+BD-rate results are summarized in the last row of Table~\ref{tbl:bd_rate} and {Table~\ref{tbl:bd_rate_SSIM}}.
+It is seen in the table that JICD achieves $15$-$30\%$ gain over Cheng+FFDNer-clip across the four datasets.

 A visual example comparing the denoised images obtained from JICD and Cheng+FFDNet-clip encoded at similar bitrates is shown in Fig.~\ref{fig:example_denoise}.
 As seen in the figure, JICD preserves more details compared to Cheng+FFDNet-clip.
 In addition, the colors inside the white circle are reproduced closer to the ground truth with JICD compared to the image produced by Cheng+FFDNet-clip.